-Relationships and marriages end for a variety of reasons and we’re here to support and guide you through the process.
-We’ll help you arrange your finances, divide or retain your assets and, if required, help you decide how you’ll care for your children after divorce.
+All relationships or marriages can breakdown for a variety of reasons and we’re here to support and guide you through the process.
+We can provide advice on the dissolution of a marriage or civil partnership as well as advise in relation to cohabitation rights.
+We’ll help you arrange your finances, share or retain your assets and, if required, help you decide how you’ll care for your children after separation.

 It might be that you’re able to reach agreement with your spouse or partner directly and only need some direction and a light touch from us.
-However, if agreement isn’t immediately possible then there are different ways to help come to a resolution.
+If agreement isn’t immediately possible then there are different ways to help you come to a resolution, including:

 - Negotiation between solicitors